papermerge/documentation/docs/user/group-ownership.md

 and event delete it.

-In the following parts of this section we will use as example hypothetical small organization - Acme Inc.
+In the following parts of this section we will use as example hypothetical organization - Acme Inc.
 Acme Inc has five teams:

-- Marketing
+- Marketing (Merry, Mara, Jane)
-- QA
+- QA (Casper, Elizabeth)
-- Development
+- Development (Mark, Dora, David)
-- HR
+- HR (Lila, Hana, Luke)
-- Managers
+- Managers (Mark, Jane, Luke)

 Each team has its own separate set of documents.
 Each team member has full access to the documents of his/her own team, in other